 Is it normal for an older woman to have discharge?

 Yes, it's normal for older women to experience some vaginal discharge, even after menopause.
 Usually, this discharge will be clear, white, or light yellow, and it might be thin or mucus-like.
 It doesn't usually have a strong odor, just a mild, natural smell.
 However, because of lower estrogen levels, some older women might have less vaginal discharge overall or notice more vaginal dryness.
-If the discharge changes to green, or gray, or starts to smell bad, or if you experience any blooding, itching, irritation, or pain, it's important to see a healthcare provider.
+If your vaginal discharge changes to green, gray, or starts to smell bad, or if you experience any bleeding, itching, irritation, or pain, it's important to see a healthcare provider.